Find out more about the passionate team of sailors and computer scientists that are the brains behind savvy navvy.

-Meet David, our super awesome Community Partnership Manager!
+Meet David, our super awesome Partnership and Innovation lead!

 David has worked on and around the sea pretty much his whole life.
 Joining the Royal Navy at 16, racing around the world as part of the Clipper Round the World Yacht Race then working shore-side on multiple round the world races.
 David is an RYA Yachtmaster, has sailed over 300,000 miles and is passionate about the water, sailing and seamanship.

 Chris found sailing in his early twenties spending most weekends racing yachts along the UK’s East Coast sailing out of Burnham-On-Crouch, doing both inshore around the cans racing and offshore races all over the North Sea.
 A move to the South Coast in 2010 has allowed him to move his passion for sailing into his work life as a digital-focused marketing manager.

 As our Growth Hacker Chris is tasked with the continued growth of the savvy navvy community, overseeing our marketing activity with a focus on paid and organic activity.

 When not sailing or Thursday night racing in Lymington, you can find Chris cycling around the New Forest both on and off-road, paddle boarding, eating Welsh cakes and trying to stop his kids from ruling the house!